muttoni/prettier-fastpages/README.md

 # Cosmetic Tweaks to Improve Fastpages

-A custom-styles.scss to improve the look and feel of fastai/fastpages
+A carefully crafted `custom-styles.scss` to improve the look and feel of fastai/fastpages.

 Improvements:
 - better code and output padding